ygemici/osz/docs/boot.md

 ### Shared libraries

 Similarly to executables, but the entry point is called `_init`.
 If not defined in the library, fallbacks to [lib/libc/(platform)/init.S](https://github.com/bztsrc/osz/blob/master/src/lib/libc/x86_64/init.S).
+When an executable loads several shared libraries, their `_init` will be called one by one before `_start` gets called.

 ### Services

 Service's entry point is also called `_init`, which function must call either `mq_recv()` or `mq_dispatch()`.
-If not defined otherwise, fallbacks to the default in [lib/libc/service.c](https://github.com/bztsrc/osz/blob/master/src/lib/libc/service.c).
+If not defined otherwise, fallbacks to the default in [lib/libc/service.c](https://github.com/bztsrc/osz/blob/master/src/lib/libc/service.c) (also used by device drivers).
 In that case the service must implement `task_init()` to initialize it's structures.
+Services can use shared libraries, in which case the libraries' `_init` will be called one by one before the service's `_init` function.